facebookresearch/iclmlp/README.md

     conda activate in-context-learning
     ```

 2. Train set-based MLPs.
-Change the YAML file (linear_regression_icl2.yaml) with your Wandb id and directory to store the models.
+Add you wandb id and path to the directory to save the models in the YAML file (linear_regression_icl2.yaml).

     ```
     python iclmlp_cln_jmtd.py --config confs/linear_regression_icl2.yaml

     ```

-3. Compare set-based MLP to transformers, OLS and Ridge.
-For training transformer, we use https://github.com/dtsip/in-context-learning.
-Specify the path to checkpoints of set-based MLP and transformer model in the YAML file (comparison_mlp_txformer.yaml) and run
+3. Compare set-based MLP to transformers, OLS and tidge.
+For training a transformer, we use the code here https://github.com/dtsip/in-context-learning.
+Once both set-based MLP and transformer are trained, specify the paths to their respective checkpoints in the YAML file (comparison_mlp_txformer.yaml) and run.

     ```
     python Comparisons_final.py --config confs/comparison_mlp_txformer.yaml